micmejia/bible-dump/NKJV/James/Jas 3.md

 But no man can tame the tongue. _It is_ an unruly evil, full of deadly poison.

 ###### 9
-With it we bless our God and Father, and with it we curse men, who have been made in the [^f]similitude of God.
+With it we bless our God and Father, and with it we curse men, who have been made in the similitude of God.

 ###### 10
 Out of the same mouth proceed blessing and cursing.
 My brethren, these things ought not to be so.